 With a classic storyline re-imagined by Marvel writer Sean McKeever, the product is a comic book composed of cards.
 Much like a traditional comic, the story reads left to right, top to bottom, front to back, page to page.
 In this case though, each page of “Sacrifice” — the primary story — consists of nine cards with story components on both sides of the card (90 cards assembled in order for the 20-page adventure).

 But wait, there’s more.

-In excess of “Sacrifice,” the set also offers an opportunity to assemble four more side stories:
+In addition to “Sacrifice,” the set also offers an opportunity to assemble four more side stories:

 - “The Debt” – An eight-page saga featuring Quicksilver and the Scarlet Witch

 - “The Fall” – A six-page plot focusing on S.H.I.E.L.D agent Nick Fury

 - “Power” – A four-pager showcasing the exploits of Super-Skrull

 - “Soldiers’ Honor” – A four-pager with Captain America